Concerned About EPA’s New Kc Standards?

 How can Mesa ETP help?

 Mesa’s sales managers and engineers can help you navigate this new standard.
 Mesa can provide all emissions control devices necessary to comply.
 Mesa has the only durable liquid mounted seal available, FlexCore with Armor Fabric abrasion proof barrier.
-Our liquid mounted seal has the longevity of a mechanical shoe seal, so there is no fear of shortened seal life.
+Our liquid mounted seal has the longevity of a mechanical shoe seal, so you can be confident knowing the seal will perform effectively throughout the maintenance lifecycle.

 Want to learn more?